MageJohn/Terminal_Worm/README.md

 - Configurable.
 Many aspects of the game can be changed in the constants.py file

+- Bonuses.
+Little bugs that come on screen, and give extra points

 TODO
 ==============

 - Highscores

-- Bonus food, similar to Nokia's Snake II
+- Mazes, similar to Nokia's Snake II

-- Mazes, ditto

 - Colors